daymos/exceptions-handling/raising-exceptions.md

     console.log(e.message)
 }
 ```
-Because the exception didn't reach the environment I don't see displayed the whole execution stack, but only my message.

 ## throw
-In this example I use the statement `console.log(y)` to create an error, where y is not defined.
-However I could decide to raise an exception explicitly usinf _throw_.
+In this example I use the statement `console.log(y)` to create an error, because y is not defined.
+However, I could decide to raise an exception explicitly usinf _throw_.
 Here is the same example as before using throw:
 ```javascript
 function unreliableFunction(a,b){